These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Luengo_ua / Adobe Stock

 In addition, Praia Ribeira do Cavalo has crystal-clear turquoise waters and a stunning hillside backdrop.
 Despite all those things, it’s the beach’s remote location that makes it so special.
-This beach is incredibly quiet, making it a true hidden gem.
-There aren’t even trash cans at the beach, never mind other amenities such as toilets, restaurants, and hotels.
+This place is incredibly quiet, making it a true hidden gem.
+There aren’t even trash cans at the area, never mind other amenities such as toilets, restaurants, and hotels.

 Travel Tips